DynamicGoose/magma-api/README.md

 # Magma-API
-API for the Magma3D engine
+The Magma-API is used by the Magma3D engine.
+## Features